Feng Shui Basics

 One edited tray or bowl

-Grouping a few supportive objects into one calmer arrangement often feels stronger than scattering them across the room.
+Grouping a few supportive objects into one arrangement feels stronger than scattering them across the room.

 4